 My spiritual awakening rolled-out in three phases.
 First my son.
 Then myself.
 Then O’s mom.
 Once I accepted the reality of our marriage, it wasn’t long before I found my mom at the center of our emotional turmoil.
-Unresolved anger and resentment were deep-rooted, starting when I was six months old and mom left me with my dad’s large, dysfunctional family in Wisconsin when she went south in response to my alcoholic grandfather dropping off my aunts and uncles after my grandmother died from an aneurysm.
+Unresolved anger and resentment were deep-rooted, starting when I was six months old and mom left me with my dad’s large, dysfunctional family in Wisconsin to help dad move their stuff down from Alaska.

 I took these new revelations to my mom the next time we chatted via Skype.
 She leaned back at first and then slowly nodded.
 Yes, of course that’s true.
 Avoidance of maternal abandonment issues is natural.
 Predictable even.
 We’ve been tight for years, relying on each other as we each negotiated our tough individual treks through Purgatory.
 That’s the only way to describe the life of an empath who can only turn that ability on the outside world.
 Hiding devastating facts from ourselves came much too easily and brought a heavy price for everyone involved.
 Breaking through that wall of denial and reaching the other side seems like another miracle.
 Most of these stories end in tragedy vice a fragile state of hope.